fifers-coupe/shalsa4672/datasets/notes.md

 API Gateway Distributed Systems Serverless Artificial Intelligence Deployment Logging API Stay hungry, stay foolish.
 Version Control Sharding Predictive Analytics CI/CD React Serverless CI/CD The only way to do great work is to love what you do.
-Agile RabbitMQ Docker Python Data Pipeline Kafka
+Agile RabbitMQ Docker Python Data Pipeline Kafka Success usually comes to those who are too busy to be looking for it.
+Work hard in silence, let your success be your noise.
+Scalability Firewalls Multi-threading UX Optimization Opportunities don't happen.
+You create them.
+WebSockets Data Pipeline Event Sourcing Load Balancing Testing API